roboscienceorg/book/source/RealSystems/index.rst

    :maxdepth: 1

    Create
+   SMP

 ..
-Note::  Add other robots
+Note::  Add SMP and other robots